ethereum-optimism/community-hub/src/docs/developers/l2/new-fees.md

 - You should *not* allow users to change their `tx.gasPrice`
    - If they lower it, their transaction will get reverted
    - If they increase it, they willl still have their tx immediately included, but will have overpaid.
 - Users are welcome to change their `tx.gasLimit` as it functions exactly like on L1
-- You can show the math :
+- You can show the math:

    ```jsx
    L1 Fee: .00098 ETH ($3.94)